 Seek the heat

-Although long-term sun exposure is not good for NAD+ level and overall health, spending more time in artificial or natural heat can boost those levels.
-Heat sources including saunas, heated pools, and hot tubes can make your heart pump faster and demands more energy from the body to keep cool.
+Although long-term sun exposure is not good for NAD+ levels.
+And overall health, spending more time in artificial or natural heat can boost those levels.
+Heat sources including saunas, heated pools, and hot tubes can make your heart pump faster.
+And demands more energy from the body to keep cool.
 This situation stimulates the production of NAD+ to supply the required energy.

 Supplementing with NMN